NarayanGaryStartupJourney/Reform/src/README.md

-# Basketball Form Analyzer - Clean Architecture
+# Reform - AI Personal Trainer - Clean Architecture

-This is the reorganized codebase for the Basketball Form Analyzer app, following clean architecture principles.
+This is the reorganized codebase for the Reform AI Personal Trainer app, following clean architecture principles.

 ## 📁 Folder Structure